ZeMooX/remove-finder-from-dock/README.md

 ### 2) Mount the System Partition

-1. Launch a terminal application of your choice.
+1. Launch the terminal application of your choice.

 2. Create a new directory in your home directory.
 This new directory will be the mount point for the system partition.